 I'm a vocalist, keyboardist, songwriter and music director.
 I've performed songs from every genre and era, collaborated with countless artists, and recorded and produced 3 albums of my own, and written and staged multiple theatrical productions.
 I love working with creative and passionate people, and I want to work with you!

-Jake Cassman has been halfway around the world and back, developing his powerful artistic voice and global perspective along the way.
-After attending the UPenn for 2 years, Jake transferred to Berklee in 2010 to pursue the his passion for the arts and a full-time career in music.
-That leap of faith led to extraordinary opportunities, like hosting radio programs; writing for a music publication; teaching songwriting classes; booking and managing a venue; acting and writing for theater productions; and performing in countless shows, from weddings to dueling pianos to improv comedy.
+Jake Cassman’s artistic journey has taken him halfway around the world and back, allowing him to develop an incomparable combination of musical talent, quick wit, and humanistic conviction along the way.
+In 2010, he left an Ivy League education and transferred to Berklee College of Music in order to turn his greatest passion into a full-time career.
+That leap of faith led to extraordinary opportunities, like teaching songwriting classes and coaching ensembles; booking and managing venues and concert series; acting and writing for theater productions; and performing in countless shows.
 While in Boston, Jake founded the indie rock band Drunken Logic, which has toured multiple times and released three critically acclaimed albums.
-He also worked as a music director for Boston’s 2 most prestigious improv theaters, and managed one of the most popular wedding bands in New England.
+He also worked as a music director for Boston’s two most prestigious improv comedy theaters, and managed one of the most popular wedding bands in New England.

 CreditsAllMusic verified credits for Drunken Logic

 I have seen this man perform in multiple venues so honestly and enthusiastically recommended him to anyone.
 I'd be willing to wager that musicians don't come more talented or committed than Jake Cassman.
 Hire this man.
 Play with him.
 Listen to him.